This article was published on: 06/8/18 1:57 PM

 Ready to help us in our global campaign to end plastic pollution?
 Learn more with our Plastic Pollution Primer and Action Toolkit, then follow the suggestions below.

 Reduce your own plastic waste.
 Start by using our plastic calculator to track how much you use — then you can take steps to reduce your use and waste.

 Bring your own reusable shopping and produce bags to markets, and avoid using single-use plastic bags.

 Bring your own reusable coffee cup when going out to get beverages.

 Like sipping through straws?
-Get a stainless steel or bamboo one to reuse.
+Get a reusable stainless steel, glass, or bamboo one to use instead of wasteful plastic ones.

 Choose clothing and other personal items made from earth-friendly materials instead of microfibers and other synthetic fibers, which pollute our water.
 (Even more ways to green your style.)

 Refuse straws: It’s as simple as adding, “No straw, please” when requesting beverages at restaurants or cafes.

 Refuse beverage tops.
 (Are you really going to spill?)

 Pick up trash in your neighborhood and when visiting parks and beaches.

 Return single-use bags to grocery stores for them to recycle.